by-jp/www.byjp.me/content/notes/twitter/69861467977023488/index.md

   latitude: 51.57073935
   longitude: -0.11583903
 ---
-All our stuff is in the new house\!
-Now to unpack \(after a pint\) @ The Old Dairy http://gowal.la/c/4eqP9
+All our stuff is in the new house!
+Now to unpack \(after a pint) @ The Old Dairy http://gowal.la/c/4eqP9